Our body may decay but the soul lives on, alive and in communion with the minds still rooted in this mortal plane.

 In the ancient pine forests of Michoacán a unique phenomenon coincides with Día de Muertos.
 Millions of monarch butterflies arrive having made their annual migration south in search of the protective warmth of the Mexican forests to overwinter far away from the chilly climes of the Canadian borderlands.
 For the villagers of Michoacán, the butterflies host the souls of their ancestors returning to the mortal plane in their own yearly migration.
 So strong is this belief that it is forbidden to snatch a butterfly out of the air before the night has passed lest you hamper the spirits’ journey.

-Why offer tears at the graveside of a loved one, when their spirit longs for laughter?
+Why offer tears at the graveside of a loved one, when laughter heals the soul?